Adapting Activities for REVLOC

 If you’re trained in our curriculum, you’ve been working with your students on Sound Track since their very first Kendore lesson.
 Now that they’ve been introduced to some of the syllable types, they can work on Syllable Tracking.
 This activity follows the same structure as Sound Track, but now each rainbow token will represent one syllable.
 Therefore, your student will work on strengthening their memory skills by recalling a multisyllabic nonsense word, identifying which syllable is changing, and showing the change.

-If you have any questions about these activities, please contact us.
+contact us.
 We would be more than happy to help!